Wednesday, November 26, 2025

 I was beginning to get the idea that the ‘bohi’ of the cloth was not perceived by her as a surface.
 “So, the word relates to time!”
 I said, thinking I had made a significant conceptual leap.

 “No, she said, it is the first part that is woven.”
 Dashed again.
-So how did that not relate to time?
+How did that not relate to time?
 What was I not getting?

 I thought of how the Batak use the word ‘ulu’ or ‘head’ for a pattern that appears in the 'end' of a cloth.
 Maybe it was a spatial reference.
 If a cloth has a head, why not a face?
 “Is it like the ‘head’ of a cloth?”
 I asked.